 Laboratory for Continuum Robotics

-Welcome to the Laboratory for Continuum Robotics at the Center of Mechatronics!
+Welcome to the Laboratory for Continuum Robotics!

 Our research focus lies on continuum robotics.
 In comparison to traditional robots, continuum robots are not composed of rigid links and discrete joints but characterized by a flexible and compliant backbone structure inspired by nature from elephant trunks, snakes, and tentacles.
 Thus, continuum robots achieve high dexterity and manipulability.
 In contrast to serial kinematic chains, the continuous structure allows for miniaturization such that continuum robots have high potential for mesoscopic and microscopic applications.